SuddhaswattaMaityUK/notes-app-fast-api/README.md

 - **Models**: Contains entity definitions or Pydantic objects used for data validation and serialization.
 - **Routers**: Acts as controllers, defining REST API endpoints and handling HTTP requests.
 - **Repository Layer**: Handles database manipulation operations, serving as the data access layer.
-- **Dependency Folder**: Manages global dependencies between different components, such as Repository Layer, Service Layer and Controller
+- **Dependency Folder**: Manages global dependencies between different components, such as Repository Layer, Service Layer and Controller Layer

 ### Security